luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

       - WHOAMI_PORT_NUMBER=8080
 ```

-## Compose with only Pasta Line
+Note that:
+- When using the Normal Ports Section and the Pasta Minimal Line, `podman ps` will show the Open Ports in its Output.
-With this Method, `podman ps` will NOT show the Open Ports in its Output.
+- When using the Pasta Extended Line, `podman ps` will NOT show the Open Ports in its Output.
 In fact, `podman inspect <container>` will NOT list the IP Addresses nor where the Ports are bound to.
 This works correctly, but the only way to examine if the Port is used is to run `ss -nlt6`.

+## Compose with only Pasta Line

 ```
 services: